Gospel of Barnabas: Syriac

 In 1985, Turkish media reported that an alleged Syriac-language copy of the Gospel of Barnabas had been found in the city of Hakkâri.
-The find was later confirmed as a canonical Bible.

-In February 2012, the Turkish press reported that the Ministry of Culture and Tourism confirmed that a 52-page biblical manuscript thought to be the Gospel of Barnabas had been deposited at the Ethnography Museum of Ankara.
-The manuscript was reportedly found in Cyprus in 2000 in a police anti-smuggling operation, and had been in a police repository since then.
+A Syriac manuscript of the Gospel of Barnabas was reportedly found in Cyprus in 2000 in a police anti-smuggling operation, and was held in a police depository.
+In February 2012, the Turkish Ministry of Culture and Tourism confirmed the 52-page Gospel of Barnabas had been deposited at the Ethnography Museum of Ankara.
+The World Council of Arameans requested ownership of the manuscript.

 Photographs of a cover page were widely published, on which can be read an inscription in a neo-Aramaic hand: "In the name of our Lord, this book is written on the hands of the monks of the high monastery in Nineveh, in the 1,500th year of our Lord."

-This finding was reported by the mass media as being a 1500-year-old manuscript of the Gospel of Barnabas with prophecies of the coming of Muhammad perhaps confusing the date inscription, which would be 1,500 AD with 1,500 years ago.
-No further report has been published.